Expert Insight

 • Research and grant dependence: Large research organizations and community health services for large populations will be more exposed to cuts.

-This scenario planning exercise should focus on the discrete policies with the greatest direct impact on financial performance drivers for health systems.
-This allows leaders to understand the different impacts of potential policy changes so they can plan for market- and organization-specific implications and begin to map out mitigatory steps or corrective actions.
+To arrive at a range of scenarios, health system must model mild, moderate, and severe impacts on their key financial metrics (outlined in steps 1, 2, and 3), and then adjust those impacts based on their specific organizational characteristics (step 4).
+This scenario planning exercise should focus on the discrete policies with the greatest direct impact on financial performance drivers.
+By doing so, leaders can understand the different impacts of potential policy changes to plan for market- and organization-specific implications and begin to map out corrective actions.

 Want to dive deeper into these scenarios with an expert?